This page is provided in English as the authoritative version. Translations are for your convenience.

 SevaCart is a technology bridge between devotees and partner institutions (temples, gauseva centres, gurukuls, registered NGOs).
 When you offer a seva, the temple priest blocks the time, arranges materials (flowers, milk, ghee, prasadam), and prepares to perform the ritual in your name.
 That commitment of time, material, and devotional intention is not reversible.

-For that reason, sevas follow a no-refund principle once the booking window for cancellation has closed.
+For that reason, sevas follow a no-refund principle once the offering window for cancellation has closed.
 The exceptions below are the only situations in which a refund is issued.

 2. When refunds apply